 Mayr, Richard b.
 November 18, 1877 d.
 December 1, 1935 Opera Singer.
 He was an Austrian operatic bass-baritone singer particularly admired for his theatrical performances.
 He made his professional opera debut to critical acclaim at the Bayreuth Festival in 1902, which led to him being engaged as a principal singer at the Vienna Hofoper for three decades.
 From 1911 to 1913 and in 1924, he sang at the Royal Opera in London and for three consecutive seasons at the Metropolitan Opera New York City, in the 1930s.
 He was also a mainstay at the Salzburg...[Read More] (Bio by: John "J-Cat" Griffith) Saint Peter's Churchyard Cemetery, Salzburg, Salzburg Stadt, Salzburg, Austria Plot: Tomb XXXIII

 Paracelsus, Phillippus Aureolus b.
 1493 d.
-September 24, 1541 German physicist and chemist.
-He was born Phillippus Theophratus Bombastus von Hohenheim.
-He is considered one of the fathers of modern medicine.
-Saint Sebastian's Cemetery, Salzburg, Salzburg Stadt, Salzburg, Austria Plot: Enter cemetery through entrance on Linzergasse.
+September 24, 1541 Physicist, Chemist.
+Born Phillippus Theophratus Bombastus von Hohenheim, he was a Medieval Swiss doctor and alchemist, noted for founding medical chemistry.
+Educated at the University of Ferrara, he was an army physician in Denmark, (1518-21).
+By 1526, he settled in Austria, where he acquired a reputation as a healer.
+He formed the basis of medicine for the times and balanced an order to maintain health.
+His successful cures through chemical, as opposed to herbal, medicines served to support...[Read More] (Bio by: John "J-Cat" Griffith) Saint Sebastian's Cemetery, Salzburg, Salzburg Stadt, Salzburg, Austria Plot: Enter cemetery through entrance on Linzergasse.
 Immediately turn left and walk along wall until you reach the first corner.
 Turn left and walk up the steps; the grave is on your right.